a-ergul/JWT-Auth-React-Data-Table/README.md

+### Student Information ( students.json) is not real.
+The results were randomized.

 # Frontend Developer Study Case

-## Student Information ( students.json) is not real.
-The results were randomized.

 ## Available Scripts